harry-c26/lfc-quiz/README.md

 ### Solved bugs

-* The main issue I had was the booking page having poor accessibility scoring.
-First I tried to adjust the code myself but none of the attempts worked so I looked online and found a fix as listed below.
+* Bugs

 ### Unfixed bugs

-* There are no bugs with the site that I'm aware of.
+* Unknown bugs

 ## Credits

 ### Content

-1. The code for the social media links was taken from the [CI Love Running project](https://github.com/harry-c26/love-running)
-2. To fix the contrast between the text and background image on the booking page I used the code from [here](https://coder-coder.com/background-image-opacity/)
-3. The code used to get the google map for the homepage was aided by [this Youtube video](https://www.youtube.com/watch?v=4U_AAGHzTok)
-4. The colours for the Italian flag in the footer came from [here](https://www.flagcolorcodes.com/italy#:~:text=What%20are%20the%20colors%20of,are%20green%2C%20white%20and%20red)
-5. The footer layout and styling was from the [w3schools how to site](https://www.w3schools.com/howto/howto_css_three_columns.asp)
-6. To create the grid for the menu I used a [grid generator](https://grid.layoutit.com/) to give the base layout ready for styling and filling
+1. Colours
+2. Logo
+3. Navicon
+4. Youtube

 ### Media

-* The caprese image was taken from [Pixabay](https://pixabay.com/es/photos/queso-mozzarella-ensalada-caprese-5218979/)
-* The background image on the booking page was taken from [Pixabay](https://pixabay.com/photos/landscape-bay-beach-darling-clouds-5277781/)
-* All other images were provided by the owners of Pizzeria Etna.
+* LFC Logo
+* Navicon

 ### Others to mention

-* A special thank you to Sheryl for the advice and points she gave me to look into flex box and flex grid as options for the menu page
+* A special thank you to support team for helping when I needed to take a break having had a number of personal distractions during the modules and completion of this project.
-* The [README guide](https://github.com/kera-cudmore/readme-examples#credits) that Kera Cudmore put together was a great help as well
+* The [README guide](https://github.com/kera-cudmore/readme-examples#credits) that Kera Cudmore put together was a great help as well.
+I've used my previous READme but I based on that on Kera's guide so it's only fair to give credit again.

 ## Further development plans

-* Improve the quality of the photos on the menu page
-* Add an ordering page for collections
-* Expand the home page with adjustments to the about us section with images of the owners and restaurant and adding an awards section for the ones they've received from Tripadvisor.
+* Add further questions so there is a greater question pool to select from.
+* Potential to add images, sound or videos throughout the quiz or at the end with tiers depending on the score the user achieves.

 ## Things I've learned from my project

+* Plan ahead with more thought into how I want me project to go and what the end result should look like.
 * Definitely start writing the README file at the start as part of my planning and use it as a working document.
-* Breaking the page down into smaller sections and fully completing the header before moving onto the body for example.
 * Committing in smaller chunks and more often.
+* Remember less is more.
+My early ideas were a lot more complicated which would have been too time consuming to create.